opc-dev/docs/README.md

 # Broward County Web Style Guide

-This is the Gatsby site that generates the static HTML, CSS & JS files that are uploaded to Broward County's intranet site for regulatory & training purposes.
+This is the Gatsby site that generates the static HTML, CSS & JS files that are then uploaded to Broward County's intranet site for regulatory & training purposes.
 It is proudly maintained by the Office of Public Communication's web development team.
-Usage instructions below.

 ## Getting Started